-15. Breach of Conduct
+13. Breach of Conduct

-- 15.1 Should a Board Member breach the Code of Conduct, they are responsible to advise the Chair and Vice-Chair, as soon as possible.
-The Chair will inform the Board of the breach and schedule an in-camera session. - 15.2 Should a Board Member allege that another Board Member has breached the Code of Conduct, the said breach will be communicated to the Chair or in his/her absence, the Vice-Chair.
-The Chair will present the issue to the Board Members at an in-camera session. - 15.3 The Board Member alleged to have breached the Code of Conduct will be given the opportunity to speak to the issue.
-The Board Member may be asked to leave the meeting so that the Board can deliberate the issue. - 15.4 Should it be concluded, by a two-thirds majority vote, that a Board Member has breached the Code of Conduct, a letter will be forwarded to the representative's appointing municipal Council, by the NPCA Board Chair or in his/her absence, the Vice-Chair, advising of said breach.
-The decision for the Board Member to continue representing their municipality will be determined by the appointing municipal Council. - 15.5 Failure to comply with this Code of Conduct may result in one or more of the following actions as directed by the Board Members by a two-thirds majority vote: - 1.
-Repayment or reimbursement of moneys received, where applicable - 2.
-Return of property or reimbursement of its value, where applicable - 3.
-A request for an apology to the Board Members, the Complainant, or both - 4.
-A verbal reprimand by the Board Members - 5.
-A written reprimand by the Board Members - 6.
-A formal censure with copies sent from the Board Members to the Clerk of the Municipality for which the member is the representative - 7.
-Suspension of the remuneration paid to the Board Member for a period of up to 90 days - 8.
-A written request to the Council of the Board Member's Municipality to have the Member removed from the NPCA Board.
-A Board Member can appeal the decision of the Board to the appointing municipality.
+- 13.1 Should a Director breach the Code of Conduct, they are responsible to advise the Chair and Vice-Chair, as soon as possible.
+The Chair will inform the Board of the breach and schedule an in-camera session. - 13.2 Should a Director allege that another Director has breached the Code of Conduct, the said breach will be communicated to the Chair or in his/her absence, the Vice-Chair.
+The Chair will present the issue to the Directors at an in-camera session. - 13.3 The Director alleged to have breached the Code of Conduct will be given the opportunity to speak to the issue.
+The Director may be asked to leave the meeting so that the Board can deliberate the issue.

+13.4 Should it be concluded, by a two-thirds majority vote, that a Director has breached the Code of Conduct, a letter will be forwarded to the representative's appointing municipal Council, by the AUTHORITY Board Chair or in his/her absence, the Vice-Chair, advising of said breach.
+The decision for the Director to continue representing their municipality will be determined by the appointing municipal Council.

-16. Interpretation
+14. Interpretation

-16.1 Board Members of the Authority seeking clarification of any part of this should consult with the Board Chair, Vice Chair or the full Board.
+14.1 Directors of the Authority seeking clarification of any part of this should consult with the Board Chair, Vice Chair or the full Board.

-17. Complaint Process
+15. Complaint Process